Cookie sheet Christmas Decor

 - Yard Stake or Post

-As in my case, many of the above items I keep on hand.
-I’m sure you can search your stash to make this project quick and easy.
+As in my case, I keep many of the above items on hand.
+You can search your stash to make this project quick and easy.

-I used spray primer to base coat the metal cake pans, then gave them a few light coats of white spray paint.
-The paint did nick a little, perhaps I should have roughed up the surface with some sandpaper.
+I used spray primer to base coat the metal cake pans and then gave them a few light coats of white spray paint.
+The paint did nick a little; perhaps I should have roughed up the surface with some sandpaper.

 Using several light coats is better than a couple of heavy coats of spray paint.